riggid/Notes/Semester 1/Mathematics/Unit 1/Core Notes.md

 - $f_{xx}$ and $f_{yy}$ describe the **concavity** in the $x$ and $y$ directions. ($f_{xx}>0 \implies$ concave up in $x$ direction).
 - $f_{xy}$ describes how the slope in one direction (say, $x$) changes as you move in the other direction ($y$).

-*For differentiation practice, see [[Semester 1/Mathematics/Unit 1/Examples#Example 3: First and Second Partial Derivatives|Example 3]] and [[Semester 1/Mathematics/Unit 1/Examples#Example 2: Second-Order Partial Derivatives| Example 2]].*
+*For differentiation practice, see [Example 3](Semester%201/Mathematics/Unit%201/Examples.md#Example%203:%20First%20and%20Second%20Partial%20Derivatives) and [ Example 2](Semester%201/Mathematics/Unit%201/Examples.md#Example%202:%20Second-Order%20Partial%20Derivatives).*

 ***